Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Proofs of our theoretical results for our adaptive-confidence DW model

-The effective-graph theorem (see \cref{thm:effgraph_DW}) for our adaptive-confidence DW model is weaker than that for our adaptive-confidence HK model (see \cref{thm:effgraph_HK}).
+The effective-graph theorem for our adaptive-confidence DW model (see \cref{thm:effgraph_DW}) is weaker than that for our adaptive-confidence HK model (see \cref{thm:effgraph_HK}).
 In particular, we are unable to conclude for the adaptive-confidence DW model that the effective graph is eventually constant (or even almost surely eventually constant).
-The obstruction to obtaining such a guarantee arises from the asynchronicity of the adaptive-confidence DW model.
-Notably, in contrast to \cref{thm:effgraph_HK}, $c_{ij}$ not increasing for $t > T$ does not imply that the edge $(i,j)$ is not in the effective graph at time $t$ for all $t > T$.
-For example, let $t_1, t_2, \ldots$ be successive times at which nodes $i$ and $j$ interact after time $T$.
-It is possible that, for each $k$, we have both the inequality $|x_i(t_k) - x_j(t_k)| \geq c_{ij}(t_k)$ and the existence of a time $\tilde{t}_k$ between $t_k$ and $t_{k+1}$ such that $|x_i(\tilde{t}_k) - x_j(\tilde{t}_k)| < c_{ij}(\tilde{t}_k) = c_{ij}(t_{k})$.
-That is, between each adjacent pair of times $t_k$ and $t_{k+1}$, the opinions of nodes $i$ and $j$ can (indirectly, through their other adjacent nodes) first become close enough so that their opinion difference is less than their confidence bound and then subsequently become sufficiently far apart so that their opinion difference exceeds their confidence bound.
+The obstruction to obtaining such a guarantee is the stochasticity that arises from the asynchronous opinion updating of the adaptive-confidence DW model.
+In particular, consider adjacent nodes $i$ and $j$ in the same limit opinion cluster.
+By \cref{lemma:monotone_DW}, there exists a time $T$ such that $c_{ij}$ is monotone for all times $t \geq T$.
+Suppose that $c_{ij}$ is monotone decreasing for all $t \geq T$.
+If nodes $i$ and $j$ interact at time $t \geq T$, then $c_{ij}(t)$ decreases and the edge $(i,j)$ is not in the effective graph (i.e., $(i,j) \notin E_\mathrm{eff}(t)$).
+However, if nodes $i$ and $j$ do not interact at time $t$, it is possible that edge $(i,j) \in E_\mathrm{eff}(t)$.(By contrast, for our adaptive-confidence HK model, which updates synchronously, the existence of a time $T$ such that $c_{ij}$ is strictly decreasing for all times $t \geq T$ implies that the edge $(i,j) \notin E_\mathrm{eff}(t)$ for times $t \geq T$.)
+Suppose that $t_1, t_2, \ldots$ are successive times at which nodes $i$ and $j$ interact after time $T$.
+For each $s$, it can be the case that both the inequality $|x_i(t_s) - x_j(t_s)| \geq c_{ij}(t_s)$ holds and there is a time $\tilde{t}_s$ between $t_s$ and $t_{s+1}$ such that $|x_i(\tilde{t}_s) - x_j(\tilde{t}_s)| < c_{ij}(\tilde{t}_s) = c_{ij}(t_{s})$.
+That is, between each pair of interaction times $t_s$ and $t_{s+1}$, the opinions of nodes $i$ and $j$ can (because of other adjacent nodes) first become close enough so that the difference between their opinions is less than their confidence bound and then subsequently become sufficiently far apart so that the difference between their opinions exceeds their confidence bound.
 In this situation, the effective graph is not eventually constant.

-Although the example in the previous paragraph may seem pathological, it is unclear when or how frequently such situations can occur.
-Additionally, there also may be other scenarios in which an effective graph is not eventually constant.
+Although the example in the previous paragraph may seem pathological, it is unclear whether and how frequently such situations can occur.
+There also may be other scenarios in which an effective graph is not eventually constant.
 This issue does not arise in the proof of \cref{thm:effgraph_HK} because the nodes in each dyad interact at every time in the adaptive-confidence HK model.